fhiso/legacy-format/media-type-spec.md

 A *structure* whose first substructure has *tag* "`CONT`" can be converted to an equivalent *structure* without that substructure by concatenating one `lineBreak` followed by the substructure's payload to the end of the superstructure's payload.
-If the superstructure's string payload ended with U+000D, the `lineBreak` chosen *must not* be U+000A.
+If the superstructure's *string payload* ended with U+000D, the `lineBreak` chosen *must not* be U+000A.

 ## Parametrisation

-Several variants of GEDC datasets exist; all are broadly compatible, but some impose more restrictions than others on characters and lengths.
+Several dialects of GEDC datasets exist; all are broadly compatible, but some impose more restrictions than others on characters and lengths.
 These variants are defined by five parameters.

 There is one numeric parameter: